nwzs/8-Bit-ALU-Processor-Design/README.md

 ## Description
 This project implements an 8-bit arithmetic logic unit (ALU) as part of a simple processor design.
 The system is controlled by the FSM and uses a micro-coded control approach to execute operations.

+The design demonstrates how a processor datapath and control unit interact to perform arithmetic, logic, and bit-level operations.